youmichoi93/CSS-Only-Tabbed-Content/README.md

-# sliders
+a slider with pure CSS
-with pure CSS
+a tab with  pure CSS